General Terms and Conditions

 3. Data Protection

 3.1.
-Processes of personal data by use of the Certifaction® Solution are described in Provider’s Data Privacy Policy which is available on https://certifaction.com/privacy-policy-for-certifaction-services/
+Processes of personal data by use of the Certifaction® Solution are described in Provider’s Data Privacy Policy which is available on https://certifaction.com/privacy-policy/

 3.2.
 The Data Privacy Policy is an integral part of these T&Cs and applies to all Users, regardless of whether a SaaS agreement exists.